taqu/cppjson/README.md

 # Usage
 To create the implementation, put '#define CPPJSON_IMPLEMENTATION' before including "cppjson.h".
-Make a class which derived from cppjson::JSONEventHandler, and pass that to cppjson::JSONReader.
+Make a class which is derived from cppjson::JSONEventHandler, and pass that to cppjson::JSONReader.
 ```cpp
 #define CPPJSON_IMPLEMENTATION
 #include "cppjson.h"